ChryssaNab/BDMS-AUEB/redis_project/README.md

 $ git clone https://github.com/ChryssaNab/BDMS-AUEB.git
 $ cd /BDMS-AUEB/redis_project/
 ```
-**2.** Modify paths in the XML file when dealing with MySQL data.
+**2.** Modify paths in the XML file in case of MySQL data-source.
-- In this example, we implemented the functions in case of csv, excel and MySQL data sources and the data we used are the following:
+- In this example, we implemented the functions in case of csv, excel and MySQL data-sources and the data we used are the following:

 | user_ID |	transaction_ID |
 | :---:   | :-: |